-This account was sent in by Muriel Edwards, about her experience of the War years in Wales:
+Account sent in by Muriel Edwards about her experience of the War Years in Wales:

 I lived in Denbigh, North Wales, when the War broke out, having recently moved from Pontypridd where I was born.
 By this time I was nearly 8 when the War began.
 The same month, September in fact!